 - Password - The password to use for the RD Web Access server you are connecting to.

 The remote resources will be displayed in the Connection Center.

 Connect to an RD Gateway to access internal assets

-To set up a new gateway:
+To set up a new gateway in preferences:

 - Server name – The name of the computer you want to use as a gateway.
 This can be a Windows computer name, an Internet domain name, or an IP address.
 You can also add port information to the server name (for example: RDGateway:443 or 10.0.0.1:443).

 - User name - The user name and password to be used for the Remote Desktop gateway you are connecting to.
 You can also select Use connection credentials to use the same user name and password as those used for the remote desktop connection.